-- For equipment with up to 300 volt to earth, the insulation resistance must reach the following value: 250 k Ohms. - For equipment with more than 300 volt to earth, the insulation resistance must reach the following value: 500 k Ohms.
+- For equipment with up to 300 Volts to earth, the insulation resistance must reach the following value: 250 k Ohms. - For equipment with more than 300 Volts to earth, the insulation resistance must reach the following value: 500 k Ohms.

-The measurement of the insulation resistance must be carried out using a dc Voltage of at least 100 volts.
+The measurement of the insulation resistance must be carried out using a dc Voltage of at least 100 Volts.